chunk.apply.Rdchunk.apply processes input in chunks and applies FUN

 a sort of state based on each arriving chunk instead of collecting all

 results.
-This can be achieved by setting CH.BINARY=TRUE
+This can be achieved by setting CH.BINARY=TRUE in which

 case the process is equivalent to: